-LACP Founder and Executive Director Julia Dean asks Maggie Taylor ten questions about her background, career in and beliefs about photography
+LACP asks Maggie Taylor ten questions about her background, career in and beliefs about photography.

 Maggie Taylor: Although I was trained in the traditional darkroom and spent years making both black and white and color prints, I transitioned to the computer in 1997.
 I think of my work as samples from the real world woven together in the form of digital collage.
 I am basically a really bad, casual photographer collecting images from the real world and scans from my flatbed scanner to use as raw materials.

 MT: In 1976 I had got my first Kodak instamatic and loved photographing my pets!
 My first darkroom class was ages ago: 1980 or 1981 at Yale as an undergrad.
 These days I only use my iPhone camera.

 MT: At Yale I studied philosophy, but also took as many photography classes and art history classes as I could.
 Later, in 1987, I got an MFA in photography at the University of Florida in Gainesville.

 LACP: When did you know you wanted to devote your life to photography?

 MT: While working one summer at a photography gallery in New York City I decided it would be a great idea to go back to graduate school and spend more time developing my own style.
 Little did I know at the time that the other art students in my class at the University of Florida would all be combining multiple media and I just wanted to make “straight” images.
 It took some time, but working in the still life genre for about 10 years became my thing.
 I love photographing object more than people.

 LACP: Did you ever come close to giving up?